MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gettingstarted/writing-a-very-small-kmdf--driver.md

 6. Save Driver.c.

 This example illustrates a fundamental concept of drivers: they are a "collection of callbacks" that, once initialized, sit and wait for the system to call them when it needs something.
-This could be a new device arrival event, an I/O request from a user mode application, a system power shutdown event, or a surprise removal event when a user unplugs the device unexpectedly.
+This could be a new device arrival event, an I/O request from a user mode application, a system power shutdown event, a request from another driver, or a surprise removal event when a user unplugs the device unexpectedly.
+Fortunately, to say "Hello World," you only needed to worry about driver and device creation.

 Next, you'll build your driver.